 The beginning of the year is the perfect time to take stock of your finances to make sure you are on track for the year, especially after spending so much money during the holiday season.
-If you are going into the new year with less-than-stellar credit, or just want to give your good credit a tune-up, there are some easy steps you can make to get on the right credit track.
+If you are going into the new year with less-than-stellar credit, or just want to give your good credit a tune-up, there are some easy steps you can take to get on the right credit track.

 While having your score may give you a good idea of what kind of shape you are in, what you really need to see are your credit reports.
 You have three credit reports from the three main credit bureaus (TransUnion, Experian and Equifax), and by law, you are able to receive a free copy of each report once a year.
 Go to annualcreditreport.com and get your three credit reports.

 Then sit down and go through those reports and find out where you are having issues with your credit, whether it’s late payments or high debt.
 Once you have a better idea of where the problems are, you will be able to make a better plan to fix them.
+Legitimate credit repair companies can also help you figure out where the problems are and do the heavy lifting of contesting negative items on your reports.

 One of the main factors of your credit score is your credit utilization ratio, which basically takes your total credit limit from all your credit cards and compares it to your total balances, showing how much of your credit you are currently utilizing.
 The lower the credit utilization ratio, the higher your credit score will be.
 There are basically two ways to lower your credit utilization ratio: